-Waiver granted What it means granted in Number granted in 2018/19 granted in Authorisation Rules We may waive some of our Authorisation Rules if they are unnecessarily burdensome for a firm to follow.
-19 28 76 Practice Framework We can waive our rules on how and where solicitors and 38 33 0
+Waiver granted What it means granted granted Number granted 2019/20 granted granted Authorisation Rules We may waive some of our Authorisation Rules if they are unnecessarily burdensome for a firm to follow.
+19 28 76 6 0 Practice Framework Rules We can waive our rules on how and where solicitors and other people we regulate could work.
+We allow this if we are satisfied there is no risk to the public in doing so.
+For example, we have allowed solicitors to work in firms we do not regulate and which are not regulated by another legal services regulator so long as they do not handle client money.
+Under the new Standards and Regulations firms 41 35 2 0 0